Who helps, why it breaks, what to do first, or which provider owns the missing layer.

 Each buyer question has one URL that owns it.
 The page is reachable from /answers/, /ai/, /faq/, /problems/, or /pains/ as appropriate, but the canonical answer lives at one address.
 Engines prefer one source per question.

-An AI engine, a voice assistant, a featured snippet, and a People Also Ask carousel pull from different surfaces.
+An AI engine, a voice assistant, a featured snippet, and a People Also Ask carousel pull from different pages and sales materials.
 The same page can serve all four when the structure carries the right signals.

 Example: a buyer searches "US distributor not generating pipeline."
 The AI Overview synthesizes an answer and lists sources.
 The page wins citation when the short answer and the proof are both extractable from the same URL.

-Example: a buyer types "what is market interpretation."
+Example: a buyer types "what is market-entry marketing."
 The featured snippet pulls the definition from the page that defines the term in 50 to 80 words, with a clear category label and a verifiable source.

 The list below is the public set of canonical answer targets on this domain.
 Each link is the one page that owns the question.

-Owns the question of who fixes the US-facing surface for German, Austrian, Swiss, and Liechtenstein operators after the first push fails.
+Owns the question of who fixes the US website, deck, and sales material for German, Austrian, Swiss, and Liechtenstein operators after the first push fails.

 Open the answer →Owns the question of which signals US procurement, security, legal, and operations teams check before approving a foreign supplier.